royeradames/space-tourism-website/react-front-end/README.md

 # Space tourism website
 Space tourism is human space travel for recreational purposes.
-There are several different types of space tourism, including orbital, suborbital and lunar space tourism.
+There are several different types of space tourism, including orbital, suborbital, and lunar space tourism.

-Chooce us for this adventure.
+Choose us for this adventure.
 See the places to explore.
-Get to know the crew, and the technologies that make it possible.
+Please get to know the crew and the technologies that make it possible.

 ## Table of contents